 There is a great deal of misinformation online about the safety of aluminium cookware—whether it’s pans, appliances, or anything else which is used to carry food—, and this can make for a somewhat intimidating experience when the time comes to purchase a new addition for the kitchen.

-In this article, we’ll take a look at some of the facts and fictions surrounding the safety of aluminium, and help guide you towards an answer to the question of whether an aluminium pressure cooker is safe to use, or if you would be better off choosing another option altogether.
+In this article, we’ll take a look at some of the facts and fictions surrounding the safety of aluminium, and help guide you towards an answer to the question of whether an aluminium pressure cooker is safe to use, or if you would be better off buying a stainless steel pressure cooker.

 The Deal with Aluminium